 I’m fascinated by three things, that which:

 - Exists beyond

 - Might exist

-Research and writing skills developed in an eclectic career — and that’s yet again another topic — help me share what I’m learning about this wonder-filled universe, and Catholic beliefs.
+Research and writing skills developed in an eclectic career — yet another topic — help me share what I’m learning about this wonder-filled universe and Catholic beliefs.